hydevbiz/AstridPortals/README.md

 # 🌀 AstridPortals

-AstridPortals is a powerful plugin designed to restrict player access to specific portals based on their requirements.
-By setting up custom configurations, you can ensure that only players who meet certain criteria are allowed to enter designated portals.
+AstridPortals is a custom plugin for the AstridCloud server 🌌.
+It restricts player access to specific portals based on set requirements.
+With customizable configurations, you can ensure only players who meet certain criteria can enter designated portals.

 ## 🔧 Configuration